SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

    Reduce the amount of **workers** per host, and increase the amount of spool available to the (now reduced amount of) active workers.
    This may reduce the amount of concurrent statements, but will improve performance for heavy statements.

-2. Queries with Large Result Sets
+2. Queries with large result sets
 ------------------------------------

 When queries have large result sets, you may see a node called ``DeferredGather``.

 This gathering occurs when the result set is assembled, in preparation for sending it to the client.

-Identifying the Offending Nodes
+Identifying the offending nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.